ibm-cloud-docs/watson-knowledge-studio-data/publish-ml.md

 ## Exporting a machine learning model
 {: #exporting-a-machine-learning-model}

-To export a machine learning model as a ZIP file, complete the following steps:
+To export a machine learning model as a .zip file, complete the following steps:

 1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator or project manager, and select your workspace.
 2. Select **Machine Learning Model** > **Versions**.